 Especially as the world has become more comfortable with remote work, the idea of hiring people in far-flung locations is not nearly as daunting as it once was.

-Working with a VA from Manila isn’t much different from working with a VA in San Francisco when everyone is working remotely.
+Working with a VA in Manila isn’t much different from working with one in San Francisco when everyone is working remotely.

-There are a couple of options when it comes to hiring an offshore virtual assistant: managed and unmanaged services.
+There are two options for hiring an offshore virtual assistant: managed and unmanaged services.

-In a managed model, the assistants are hired, trained, supervised, and compensated by the service provider.
-They usually provide a management layer that includes value-added services such as delegation consulting, service continuity, and security.
+In a managed virtual assistant model, the service provider is responsible for hiring, training, supervising, and compensating the assistants.
+They typically offer a management layer that includes value-added services such as delegation consulting, documentation, ensuring service continuity, and security.
+Most, but not all, managed VA services offer their assistants paid time off and health benefits.

 Customers in a managed model generally pay the service provider a flat monthly fee that encompasses all aspects of their service.